 Piaranthus geminatus (Masson) N.E.
 Br.

-Piaranthus geminatus is a prostrate succulent that spread over the ground forming large cushions.
-The stems are light green, up to 6 inches (15 cm) long and up to 0.7 inch (1.8 cm) thick.
-The flowers are up to 1.6 inches (4 cm) in diameter, 5-pointed, fleshy stars varying from whitish, yellowish, reddish or bright brown, with or without brown-red dots or transverse lines sometime condensed to a more or less plain coloration.
+Piaranthus geminatus is a succulent that spread over the ground forming large cushions.
+The stems are light green, up to 6 inches (15 cm) long, and up to 0.7 inches (1.8 cm) thick.
+The flowers are up to 1.6 inches (4 cm) in diameter, 5-pointed, fleshy stars varying from whitish, yellowish, reddish, or bright brown, with or without brown-red dots or transverse lines sometimes condensed to a more or less plain coloration.

 USDA hardiness zones 10a to 11b: from 30 °F (−1.1 °C) to 50 °F (+10 °C).